autumninthecloud/IM_w_fairness/Ethics/ETHICS.md

  - [X] **A.1 Informed consent**: If there are human subjects, have they given informed consent, where subjects affirmatively opt-in and have a clear understanding of the data uses to which they consent?

     *Weibo users have consented to third-party statistical analysis of their data by agreeing to Sina Weibo's [Privacy Policy](https://weibo.com/signup/v5/privacy).
 Many have raised doubts that obtaining this type of consent via a Privacy Policy is truly "informed" and is deeply dependent on context (Nissenbaum, 2011).
 A recent article quoting Sina Weibo users' views on archiving their data for additional uses reveal some discomfort with the idea (Mengzhen, 2019).
 Use of Sina Weibo data is increasing, in part due to the establishment of an API in 2014 (Hu, 2020).
 For our analyses, we focus on data from 2009-2010, before the creation of the Sina Weibo API.
 The broader context of data privacy in China has changed vastly since that time and China has recently passed new laws that offer protections to users that are similar to GDPR (Pernot-Leplay, 2020).
 Users who posted on Sina Weibo at that time may have even less of an expectation and understanding of additional third-party data analysis than users today.
 However, we consider our analyses (centered on how users share information in the network and how to maximize their influence fairly) to be closely related to the administration of Sina Weibo's services themselves and likely aligned to user expectations around data use.*

  - [X] **A.2 Collection bias**: Have we considered sources of bias that could be introduced during data collection and survey design and taken steps to mitigate those?

     *Sina Weibo's sampling methods for the API and China's censorship practices may have removed data in ways that we cannot measure.
 It is possible that certain types of posts -- for example, those related to political uprisings -- may be missing at higher rates.
 The extent of this bias is unknown to us.
 Certain types of users -- such as those from rural areas or older individuals who are less likely to use social media -- may appear less in our dataset.
 We are concerned with the behavior of active Sina Weibo users and bias related to who is likely to use social media is outside of the scope of this project.
 Although we are concerned with fairness, we can only address fairness along measurable dimensions in our dataset and only in terms of the distributions of these among active users.
 Gender is captured in a limited way in our dataset (as only male or female).
 Users who identify in other ways are misrepresented in the data.*

  - [X] **A.3 Limit PII exposure**: Have we considered ways to minimize exposure of personally identifiable information (PII) for example through anonymization or not collecting information that isn't relevant for analysis?

     *We have analyzed minimal amount of data about users: only their gender; when they post; and who they re-post from are included in our main dataset.
 The dataset we are using has been preprocessing so that the original Sina Weibo usernames are hashed user IDs.
+We are releasing the preprocessed data and code so that future researchers can replicate the entire pipeline.
 Despite this effort to de-identify the data, users could be identified by looking at Sina Weibo posts that match a given timestamp and volume of reshares.
 Given that this information is public, we are not revealing any additional PII that is not already available.
 However, we are increasing the accessibility of the information, which could increase the risk that users might be identified.
-In this context -- where we are identifying users with a great deal of influence -- this may cause harm to users who could be identified as potentially dangerous and candidates for censorship if their posts are political in nature.
+In this context - where we are identifying users with a great deal of influence - this may cause harm to users who could be identified as potentially dangerous and candidates for censorship if their posts are political in nature.
 The original documentation for the data can be found [here](https://www.aminer.org/influencelocality).*

  - [X] **A.4 Downstream bias mitigation**: Have we considered ways to enable testing downstream results for biased outcomes (e.g., collecting data on protected group status like race or gender)?